-This Smoked Old Fashioned Cocktail is a classic, smoky cocktail infused with new sweet and smoky flavors.
-It’s made with smoked, muddled cherries, smoked cherry simple syrup, Anastoga bitters, and campfire whiskey!
+This Smoked Old Fashioned Cocktail is a classic, smoky cocktail infused with a new sweet and smoky flavor.
+It’s made with smoked, muddled cherries, smoked cherry simple syrup, angostura bitters, and campfire whiskey!

-An Old Fashioned is a cocktail made by muddling sugar with bitters, then adding whiskey.
-Generally, it is served with a twist of citrus rind in a short tumbler-like glass.
+An Old Fashioned is a tasty cocktail made by muddling sugar with bitters, then adding whiskey.
+Can’t stand bitters?
+Don’t be bitter about it!
+Try our Whiskey Sour Cocktail instead!

 Smoked Cherry Simple Syrup

-- Alder Wood Chips - smoking the cherries with wood chips gives them more smoky flavor.
+- Alder Wood Chips – smoking the cherries with wood chips gives them a smokey flavor.

-- Fresh Cherries - ripe, dark, and sweet fresh cherries are the perfect complement to the smoky flavors.
+- Fresh Cherries – ripe, dark, and sweet fresh cherries complement the different flavors perfectly.

 - Smoked Cherries - you’ll muddle smoke cherries in the bottom of the serving glass.